Master in Sports Journalism

 The admissions process does not involve any costs or commitment for candidates, until their place has been formally reserved.

-The Universidad Europea - Real Madrid Graduate School reserves the right to cancel or delay the start of a graduate programme if the required minimum number of enrolled students is not met.
+The Escuela Universitaria Real Madrid reserves the right to cancel or delay the start of a graduate programme if the required minimum number of enrolled students is not met.
 The University also reserves the right to make any necessary changes in timetables, faculty assignments, locations and campus for any programme.
 For more information, please check the Graduate School Regulations.

 Admissions process